Troy Hearfield: Wellington Phoenix

-Hearfield made his debut and scored for the Mariners in a pre-season friendly match against Scottish giants Celtic.
-It has since been reported on 5 April 2013 that Hearfield had tested positive to a recreational drug during a failed drug test and had been sacked by the Mariners.
-The Mariners released a statement on the same day confirming this however denied that he was sacked and that a mutual agreement was met between the club and Hearfield for him to be released from his contract.
+On 28 October 2012, Hearfield failed a doping test following the Mariners' round 4 match against Melbourne Heart.
+He played the club's following two matches while his sample was analysed, and after his sample was found to be positive he was provisionally suspended by ASADA.
+On 5 April 2013, it was reported that Hearfield had been sacked by the Central Coast Mariners.
+However, the next day the club released a statement confirming his departure but denying his sacking, instead claiming that Hearfield asked to be released from his contract.

 International career

 He has represented Australia at both U-20 and U-23 level, however he was unlucky to miss out on selection for the Australian Olympic Football team.
 He has shown a good goal scoring record at both levels.